 Purpose

-This policy provides guidance to the Principal Investigator/Project Director (PI/PD) and staff for requesting revisions to sponsored project awards or budgets in accordance with sponsor terms and conditions, federal requirements, and University policies.
+This policy provides guidance to the Principal Investigator/Project Director (PI/PD) and staff for requesting revisions to sponsored project awards or budgets in accordance with SDBOR and University policies, applicable laws, federal or non-federal requirements, and sponsor terms and conditions.

 Definitions

-Budget: The financial aspects of the project, as approved by the funding agency or pass-through entity during the award process and as modified by any subsequent amendments approved by the funding agency or pass-through entity.
+Budget: The financial aspects of the project, as approved by the funding agency or pass-through entity during the award process, and as modified by any subsequent amendments approved by the funding agency or pass-through entity.

-Budgetary Changes:
+Budget Revision: Budget adjustment to reallocate funds from one budget category to another to reflect the needs of the project.

-No-Cost Extension: A no-cost extension extends the project period beyond the original project end date with no additional funding required.
+No-Cost Extension: Additional time to the project period beyond the original project end date with no additional funding.

 Sponsored Project: An activity funded by a non-University entity requiring the University, by written agreement, to conduct certain work under a set plan, a set schedule, and a set Budget, typically for the purpose of supporting research, instruction, or public service through tangible or intangible deliverables that are the ultimate result of the project.

-Prior Approval: Documentation demonstrating consent prior to taking action on proposed changes to award or Budget.
+Prior Approval: Documentation demonstrating consent and authorization prior to acting on proposed changes to award or Budget.

-Institutional Approval: Consent from an Authorized Official of the University to take action on proposed changes to the award or Budget.
+Institutional Approval: Consent from an Authorized Official of the University to act on proposed changes to the award or Budget.

 Policy